adpgu/ZAPPing/README.md

 ZAP Ping uses low-level ICMP sockets for accurate ping measurements without requiring root privileges.
 Hosts are processed in parallel groups for optimal performance while respecting system resource limits.

 NOTE: When a lot of sockets are opened (pinging many hosts), it can take the app quite some time to completely close.
-If you try to force quit, it might through a beachball because the MacOS cleans up the sockets.
+If you try to force quit, it might throw a beachball because the MacOS cleans up the sockets.
 Give it some time and the beachball will go away once the OS finishes closing the ping sockets.

 ## Privacy & Network Access